Lexiebean/TurtleMenagerie/README.md

 # TurtleMenagerie
-A simple addon for Turtle WoW to summon a random mount or pet.
+A simple addon for Turtle WoW to summon a random mount or pet from your spellbook.

 `/randpet` - To summon a random pet